Find Grad Schools

 14 Yearly Graduations

 University of Chicago comes in at #14 on our list of the most popular colleges offering graduate certificates in communication & journalism.
-The average in-state tuition for full-time undergraduates is $63,801 per year, while in-state graduate students, on average, pay $65,145 per year.
+Each year, around 17,800 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $61,179 per year, while in-state graduate students, on average, pay $65,145 per year.
 During the most recent year for which we have data, 14 people received their graduate certificate in communication & journalism from UChicago.
-University of Chicago communication & journalism graduates who receive their graduate certificate go on to jobs earning a median salary of $42,081.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #15